-- Ensure adequate stewardship of the White Rock Canyon Archeological District through effective monitoring of cultural resources. - Respect the traditions of local Pueblos and protect cultural resources. - In Pueblo and Rendija canyons, protect tent rocks from damage from erosion and human use.
+- Ensure adequate stewardship of the White Rock Canyon Archeological District through effective monitoring of cultural resources. - Respect the traditions of local Pueblos and protect cultural resources, including historic trails and areas listed on National and State registers. - In Pueblo and Rendija canyons, protect tent rocks from damage from erosion and human use.